dallasnews/dmn-vendor-wrapper/README.md

 # DMN Vendor Wrapper

-A no-dependency Vanilla JS implementation of DMN's new Header and Footer furniture.
+A no-dependency Vanilla JS implementation of DMN's new Header and Footer that was made for Vendors like AdPay and Obits.

 ## Development and Testing